 - All visitors to the Fish Management Area must register and pay a $3 daily-use fee unless exempt.
 Note that visitors to the Tenoroc Public Shooting Range must also register and pay a separate fee.
 For more information, visit the Tenoroc Public Shooting Range web page.

-- Sports shooting facilities at Tenoroc include several ranges; trap/skeet and sporting clay stations and 3-D archery ranges.
-Note that the Sports shooting facilities hours of operation are different than the Fish Management Area.
+- Sports shooting facilities at Tenoroc include several ranges: trap, 5-stand, sporting clays and archery ranges.
+Note that the sports shooting facilities hours of operation are different than the Fish Management Area.